JuAbels/joint-vae/README.md

 # Generate handwritten numbers, letters and shapes by using JointVAE
-In the context of the lecture "Deep Learning - Architectures and Methods we re-implemented [JointVAE](https://github.com/Schlumberger/joint-vae) to generate handwritten numbers, letters and shapes.
+In the context of the lecture "Deep Learning - Architectures and Methods" (TU Darmstadt), we re-implemented [JointVAE](https://github.com/Schlumberger/joint-vae) to generate handwritten numbers, letters and shapes.

 # Experiments